Lokesh598/data-structures-and-algorithm/Heap/readme.md

 #### Heapify
      Heapify is the process of creating a heap data structure from a binary tree.
 It is used to create a Min-Heap or a Max-Heap.

+##### Insertion(max-heapify method):
+      let we want to insert 100 element in Binary Tree.
+So max-heapify means root should be greater than childrens.
+      So suppose our tree contains all node are leser than 100th node so it will be the root of given binary tree.
+      1. total comparision = logn (beacuse height of binary tree)
+      2. total no of swaps = logn
+      every time comarision and swaps = 2logn == O(logn)